 Geomorphology students analyze the record snowpack from February 2015.

 Geosciences at Holy Cross

-The program at Holy Cross focuses on the geological processes that are occurring near the earth’s surface, including: geomorphology, hydrology, paleontology, paleoclimatology, and oceanography.
+The program at Holy Cross focuses on the geological processes that are occurring near the earth’s surface, including: geomorphology, hydrology, paleoclimatology, and oceanography.
 Students who have taken a class in geosciences often say, “I’m never going to look at rocks or landscapes the same way again.”
 Many of the classes incorporate regular laboratory field trips, and students are often able to explore the New England area and investigate everything from ancient mountain building events, dinosaur trackways, and recent glacial erosion to Worcester's urban hydrology.
-Research opportunities for students, mainly in the areas of paleontology and geomorphology, is comprised of field work or data analysis.
-The geosciences minor consists of six classes, including Introduction to Geology (with lab) and five geoscience electives.
-The minor is open to students from any major.
+Many of our courses explore how geoscientists are involved in solving societal challenges, such as climate change and environmental racism.

 The Geosciences program at Holy Cross is committed to providing an inclusive, supportive, and accessible environment for students, faculty, and staff.

 If you enjoy the outdoors, are interested in science, and are curious about the earth, consider taking Introduction to Geology (GEOS 150).
 The course is offered every year in the fall, and counts toward your Natural Science common area requirement.

 - Geosciences Alliance: Broadening participation of Native Americans in the Geosciences

 - National Association of Black Geoscientists (NABG)